 Gout, rheumatic, worse at night and in bad weather.
-Also Sod. sulph.
-Gravel; after Sodium sulphate, for the calculous, phosphatic deposit in urine; as an intercurrent remedy.
+Also Sod. phos.
+Gravel; after Sodium phosphate, for the calculous, phosphatic deposit in urine; as an intercurrent remedy.

-Gums, painful in teething children, and if inflamed, alternate doses of this cell-salt and Ferric phosphate.
+Gums, painful in teething children, and if inflamed, alternate doses of this cell salt and Ferric phosphate.

-Gums, pale appearance, sign of anemia; a course of this remedy tobe followed by Ferric phosphate.
+Gums, pale appearance, sign of anæmia; a course of this remedy to be followed by Ferric phosphate.